Up opening sequence: Plot

-A montage of Ellie tying Carl's ties follows, showing them getting ready for each day of work at the zoo.
+A montage of Ellie tying Carl's ties through the years follows, showing them getting ready for each day of work at the zoo, the last one being a bow tie, which Carl will keep in for the rest of his life (it's implied that he doesn't know how to tie a tie).
 It is followed by them slow dancing at home, now in their old age, the spare change jar having been shelved and forgotten.
 As they fix up their house, where they will spend their retirement, Carl looks upon Ellie's art, representing her dream trip, and realizes he has yet to fulfill his promise, which almost stops the music entirely.
-He gets an idea and goes to a travel agency to buy tickets for Paradise Falls and take Ellie cloud watching, bringing the tickets with him on a picnic to surprise her.
+He gets an idea and goes to a travel agency to buy tickets for Paradise Falls and takes Ellie cloud watching, bringing the tickets with him on a picnic to surprise her.
 However, Ellie struggles to reach Carl and collapses as her husband runs to her side.

-As instruments drop out of the harmony, Carl brings a dying Ellie a balloon to the hospital as she once brought him one.
+As instruments drop out of the harmony, leaving only a piano, Carl brings a dying Ellie a balloon to the hospital just like she did with him the night he made the promise as a child.
 Ellie pushes her scrapbook to him, and he kisses her on the head.
-Time passes by to show her funeral in the church where they married.
-Carl is still holding the balloon.
+In the church where they married, Carl is still holding the balloon, seated on the steps up to where Ellie's casket was during her funeral.
 As he climbs up the steps, they become the steps to his home.
 He sadly disappears through the door and pulls the balloon in after him.
 The screen fades to black as the music ends.